ajv-validator/ajv/docs/standalone.md

 [[toc]]

-Ajv supports generating standalone validation functions from the JSON Schema into functions at compile/build time.
-These functions can then just be consumed during runtime to do validation checks against JSON.
+Ajv supports generating standalone validation functions from JSON Schemas at compile/build time.
+These functions can then be used during runtime to do validation without initialising Ajv.
 It is useful for several reasons:

 - to reduce the browser bundle size - Ajv is not included in the bundle (although if you have a large number of schemas the bundle can become bigger - when the total size of generated validation code is bigger than Ajv code).
 - to reduce the start-up time - the validation and compilation of schemas will happen during build time.